jerroydmoore/whoishiring.work/README.md

 The frontend is served at http://localhost:8000 and the backend is served at http://localhost:8080

+#### Limitations
+The populate-hn-data function only runs once, whereas it runs every 15 minutes in production.
+If you need fresher data, re-run the function locally or point your frontend to consume the production API endpoint.

 ## Features

 This is the both the present and WIP features list.
 If there are features you want added or modified, open a feature request issue.